-13.184 Describe the extremes of climate (e.g., drought, floods, cyclones and bushfires) relevant to the project site including under climate change scenarios.
+13.193 Describe the extremes of climate (e.g., drought, floods, cyclones and bushfires) relevant to the project site including under climate change scenarios.

-- 13.185 Conduct the assessment in accordance with DES Climate EIS Information Guideline and Air EIS information guideline (see Appendix 1). - 13.186 Describe the project site's climate patterns that are relevant to the environmental impact assessment, particularly the project's discharges to water and air, and propagation of noise. - 13.187 Climate information is to be presented in a statistical form including long-term averages and extreme values reflecting extreme weather events (e.g. droughts, floods, cyclones and bushfires), as necessary.
-It should also be illustrated by graphs, wind rose diagrams or other relevant graphic means as necessary. - 13.188 Assess the project's vulnerabilities to projected climate change (e.g. changing patterns of temperature, rainfall, hydrology, and extreme weather events).
-Demonstrate how the proposal accounts for climate change impacts and builds in flood resistance and resilience measures.
+- 13.194 Conduct the assessment in accordance with DES Climate EIS Information Guideline and Air EIS information guideline (see Appendix 1). - 13.195 Describe the project site's climate patterns that are relevant to the environmental impact assessment, particularly the project's discharges to water and air, and propagation of noise.
+Assess the project's vulnerabilities to current climate patterns in relation to water quality and quantity management (surface and groundwaters) and unplanned or emergency water releases. - 13.196 Climate information is to be presented in a statistical form including long-term averages and extreme values reflecting extreme weather events (e.g. droughts, floods, cyclones and

+- bushfires), as necessary.
+It should also be illustrated by graphs, wind rose diagrams or other relevant graphic means as necessary. - 13.197 Assess the project's vulnerabilities to projected climate change (e.g. changing patterns of temperature, rainfall, hydrology, and frequency of extreme weather events).
+Demonstrate how the proposal accounts for climate change impacts and builds in fire, flood and drought resistance and resilience measures.
 In the assessment of climate hazards and risks, reference relevant climate projection data and employ appropriate risk assessment methodologies, including the frequency and magnitude of major weather events, and any consequence and management actions for the proposed project.
-The assessment of climate hazards and risks should reference relevant climate projection data32) and employ an appropriate climate risk assessment methodology. - 13.189 Describe the adaptation strategies and/or activities designed to minimise climate change impacts to the project, subsequent land uses on the project (e.g. rehabilitation projects) and surrounding land uses.
+The assessment of climate hazards and risks should reference relevant climate projection data (e.g. Queensland Future Climate high-resolution climate projection data44) and employ an appropriate climate risk assessment methodology. - 13.198 Describe the adaptation strategies and/or activities designed to minimise climate change impacts to the project, subsequent land uses on the project (e.g. rehabilitation projects) and surrounding land uses.
+Include considerations of any impacts on neighbouring micro-climates (e.g. topoclimates or refugia).
 Adaptation activities are to be designed to avoid perverse outcomes, such as increased emissions of greenhouse gases or maladaptive outcomes for surrounding land uses.